Denoising diffusion probabilistic models for probabilistic energy forecasting: Numerical Results

 \subsection{Value results}

-The energy retailer portfolio comprises wind power, PV generation, load, and a battery energy storage device.
-The 50 days of the testing set are combined with the 30 possible PV and wind generation zones (three PV zones and ten wind farms), resulting in 1 500 independent simulated days.
-A two-step approach is employed to evaluate the forecast value.
-First, for each generative model and the 1 500 days simulated, the two-stage stochastic planner computes the day-ahead bids of the energy retailer portfolio using the PV, wind power, and load scenarios.
-After solving the optimization, the day-ahead decisions are recorded.
-Then, a real-time dispatch is carried out using the PV, wind power, and load observations, with the day-ahead decisions as parameters.
-This two-step methodology is applied to evaluate the four generative models: DDPM, NF, GAN, and VAE.
-The net profit, the profit minus penalty, is computed for the 1 500 days of the simulation and aggregated in the first row of Table~\ref{tab:value-res}.
-The DDPM achieves the best value, followed by the NF.
-However, there is still room for improvement as the oracle, which has perfect future knowledge, achieved 300 k\euro.
+The electricity retailer portfolio comprises wind power, PV generation, load, and a battery energy storage device.
+One thousand five hundred independent simulated days are considered by combining the 50 days of the testing set with the 30 possible PV and wind generation zones (three solar and ten wind farms).
+A two-step approach assesses the value of the four generative models: DDPM, NF, GAN, and VAE.
+First, for each generative model and the 1 500 days simulated, the two-stage stochastic planner computes the day-ahead bids using the PV, wind power, and load scenarios.
+Then, a real-time dispatch uses the PV, wind power, and load observations, with the day-ahead bids previously computed as parameters.
+The net profit is the gross profit, the electricity sold on the day-ahead market minus the purchases, minus the imbalance penalties.
+It is computed for each simulation day (1 500) and summed in Table~\ref{tab:value-res}.
+The DDPM achieves the highest net profit, followed by the NF.
+However, there is room for improvement.
+An oracle, which has perfect future knowledge, achieves 300~k\euro.